WXinlong/ASIS/README.md

 ## Data and Model
 * Prepared HDF5 data for training is available [here]().

-* Download 3D indoor parsing dataset (S3DIS Dataset) for testing and visualization.
+* Download 3D indoor parsing dataset (S3DIS Dataset).
 Version 1.2 of the dataset is used in this work.

 ``` bash
 python collect_indoor3d_data.py